-The game of craps does not have any complicated rules requiring advanced knowledge.
+Craps is one of those casino games not having any complicated rules requiring advanced knowledge.
 It does have however basic bet types, as well as some strategies to boost your chances of winning.
 Try your luck playing craps online for fun and then go to any of the online craps casinos in our top list and show them who’s boss.

 Rules of a Craps Table

 The rules of craps, for new players, can be intimidating.
 The game begins with an “off” button identifying that the point has yet to be established.
 The shooter places a bet on the “Don’t pass” line and then rolls the dice.
 All players at the table are then able to place bets on the “don’t pass” line prior to the roll of the dice.
 This is the “come out” roll and the shooter will continue to roll the dice until anything other than 2, 3, 7, 11, or 12 is rolled.